+Encoder and decoder runtimes are not reliable.

 Conclusion

 This contribution strongly suggests that little or no BD-rate gain is lost by moving to a model that has no partitioning input and no attention branch.
 In fact, our results show a small gain, although we believe that to be training noise (in our experience, different trainings of the same model can vary as much as 0.1%).